DrexelSystemsImmunologyLab/frontiers-clone-size-scripts/README.md

 Each directory contains scripts that create output TSV files for their associated analysis.
 They each include a `run.sh` file which is the entrypoint to that set of analysis.
 A description of each directory along with output is below:

 ## Setup
 To start, **you must set the `DB_CONFIG`** environment variable to the path for an ImmuneDB database configuration.
+To use the database from the paper, set this to the path of the included `public_frontiers.json` file.

 Then, in the root directory run:
 ```
 pip install -r requirements.txt
 ```